 SoftGroup® SaTT system combines end-to-end serialization and aggregation software, hardware, and traceability software.
 It is considered the most advanced serialization solution due to the greater integration options and flexibility of its serialization software.

-In order to minimize the spread of fake medicines and combat counterfeiting, many governments and representatives from the pharmaceutical industry made the step toward protecting people’s health and protect healthcare brands by making pharmaceutical track and trace technology a global standard in the early 2000s.
+To minimize the spread of fake medicines and combat counterfeiting, many governments and representatives from the pharmaceutical industry stepped toward protecting people’s health and healthcare brands by making pharmaceutical track and trace technology a global standard in the early 2000s.

-Many countries in the European Union, the United States of America and the Russian Federation have included traceability in their pharmaceutical product safety regulations, using the “global language” of GS1 standards.
+Many countries in the European Union, the United States of America and the Russian Federation have included serialization and traceability in their pharmaceutical product safety regulations, using the “global language” of GS1 standards.

-Pharmaceutical serialization is a process of assigning a unique serial number to each pharmaceutical package, goods can be identified and tracked throughout the entire pharmaceutical supply chain.
-Information including the product origin, expiry date, and the batch number could be identified and associated with the serial number, enabling Track and Trace from the production cycle to the end-user.
-Serialization and traceability can standardize and harmonize operational processes across manufacturers, parallel distributors, warehouses, 3PLs, hospitals, and pharmacies resulting in a synchronized workflow.
+Pharmaceutical serialization is a process of assigning a unique serial number to each pharmaceutical package; goods can be identified and tracked throughout the entire pharmaceutical supply chain.
+Information, including the product origin, expiry date, and batch number, could be identified and associated with the serial number, enabling Track and Trace from the production cycle to the end user.
+Pharmaceutical serialization and traceability can standardize and harmonize operational processes across manufacturers, parallel distributors, importers, warehouses, 3PLs, hospitals, and pharmacies resulting in a synchronized workflow.